6 min read

 • "What should I look for in a [category]?"

-The problem for marketers is that most sites don't answer these questions directly.
-The information is buried in long pages, gated PDFs, or brand-heavy messaging, and AI platforms favor sources that state the question clearly, give a straight answer, and then provide context.
+AI platforms favor sources that state the question clearly, give a straight answer, and then provide context.

-• Create or revise pages to mirror these questions in headings and subheads
+• Create or revise pages to mirror these questions in headings

-• Ensure you're using simple language and skipping the jargon
+• Use simple language and skip jargon

-Key steps:
+Key technical steps:

 • Use schema markup for products, articles, FAQs, organization, and people.